volentixlabsinc/venue-server/README.md

 This is how the point system works:

-Every new post by a user that bears the signature is automatically credited 100 base points (defined by `POST_POINTS_MULTIPLIER`) plus bonus points, which is a percentage of the base points based on the user's forum position.
+Every new post by a user that bears the signature is automatically credited 100 base points (defined by `POST_POINTS_MULTIPLIER`) plus a multiplier based on the user's forum position.
 This new post is monitored roughly every 5 minutes for up to 24 hours (`MATURATION_PERIOD`) to check for signature removal.
 The time elapsed when the signature is not found is recorded as invalid signature minutes (i.e. signature downtime).
-If the signature downtime exceeds a threshold, the points for the post is removed.

-The downtime threshold is 100 minus `UPTIME_PERCENTAGE_THRESHOLD` percent of the `MATURATION_PERIOD`.
+During this `MATURATION_PERIOD` hour period, the signature must be in place a minimum of `UPTIME_PERCENTAGE_THRESHOLD` percent, otherwise the points for the post are removed.

-The bonus points percentage are as follows:
+The default bonus points percentage are as follows (these are configurable at `/admin/venue/forumuserrank/`):

 1. Member - no bonus
 2. Full Member - 1%